Eiffel Tower in Paris

 Not far from Les Eyzies is the Grotte de Font-de-Gaume where you can view over 800 engravings and drawings of prehistoric horses, bison, aurochs, lions, reindeer, and more.

 The Font-de-Gaume is one of the few extensive prehistoric caves still open to the public.
 Check online for information and to buy tickets.
-Admission is limited so make sure you buy your tickets well in advance of your visit.
+Admission is limited so make sure you buy your tickets well in advance.

 A virtual tour of the cave is also available.

-You’ll find many more prehistoric sites in the area.
-Stay a few days around Les Eyzies and then drive about thirty minutes north to Montignac to visit Lascaux II.
+Stay a few days around Les Eyzies and then drive about thirty minutes north to Montignac to visit Lascaux IV.
 We thoroughly enjoyed our visit there and recommend it to anyone interested in prehistoric cave painting.
+Check out my post: Visiting Lascaux IV in the Stunning Dordogne.

 Carol Cram enjoying dinner next to a canal in the Dordogne